Overview

 next to the Goto Any Exit behavior. - Click OK on both dialog boxes.

-- Repeat steps 5 - 8 for the Floor 4 and Floor 5 occupant groups.
+- Repeat the previous steps for the Floor 4 and Floor 5 occupant groups.

 Use